March 25, 2022

 Nityesh (23) is a solopreneur.
 He runs a consultancy My First Community Manager where he helps founders and creators turn their audience into a community.
 He also shares his brain dumps on Twitter and LinkedIn and writes articles on his blog.
 Finally, he runs the Clear Writing bootcamp to help professionals build their personal brand by writing online.

-Read on to find out What Nityesh works on, Why he skipped campus placements altogether in college and more.
+Read on to find out Why he skipped campus placements altogether in college, What he works on now and more.

 Who is a Community Manager?